beaker/docs/docs/start/interactive.md

 }
 ```

 At this point the image **only** exists in your local cache.
 The local image cache is periodically
 flushed, so you'll need to push the image to a remote repository if you'd like to use
-it again later or share it with other folks at AI2.
+it again later or share it with other folks.

 You can push your image to either [Docker Hub](https://hub.docker.com) or
 [Beaker Images](https://beaker.org/images).
 If you're unsure of which to use, use Beaker.
 Beaker
 images are easier to use, can be used in [Beaker Experiments](../concept/experiments) and
 support fine-grained access control.

 To push the image to Beaker Images, use the `beaker image create` command.
 You'll need to execute